Arcana/node-dota2/README.md

 ### `matchmakingStatsData` (`searchingPlayersByGroup`, `disabledGroups`, `matchmakingStatsResponse`)
 * `searchingPlayersByGroup` - Current players searching for matches per group.
 * `disabledGroups` - Bitmask corresponding to groups in `searchingPlayersByGroup`.
-These values will be 0.
+Groups marked as disabled will have a value of 0.
 * `matchmakingStatsResponse` - Raw response object.

 Emitted when te GC response to the `requestMatchmakingStats` method.
 The array order dictates which matchmaking groups the figure belongs to.